The Global Network of Forest Science Cooperation

 GFIS-Africa

-After 4 ½ years of implementation, the EC-funded GFIS-Africa Project has come to an end.
-This project, the single largest specific-purpose project ever implemented by IUFRO-SPDC, commenced in January 2000 and provided a total of 1 million € for developing the African component of the Global Forest Information Service.
-With two familiarisation and metadata mobilisation campaigns implemented in Nigeria and Tanzania the project has been concluded at the end of June 2004.
+After 4 ½ years of implementation, the EC-funded GFIS-Africa Project came to an end.
+This project, the single largest specific-purpose project ever implemented by IUFRO-SPDC, commenced in January 2000 and provided a total of 1 million EURO for developing the African component of the Global Forest Information Service.
+With two familiarisation and metadata mobilisation campaigns implemented in Nigeria and Tanzania the project was concluded at the end of June 2004.

 Under the umbrella of the Forestry Research Network of Sub-Saharan Africa (FORNESSA) and with support of IUFRO-SPDC a group of African scientists compiled a scientific synthesis (REHABILITATION OF DEGRADED LANDS IN SUB-SAHARAN AFRICA: Lessons Learned from Selected Case Studies) based on case studies of land rehabilitation from all major ecological regions in Western- Eastern and Southern Africa covering "dry", "humid" and "sub-humid" forests and woodlands.
 Click here for more information.